wiktohr/wiktohr/README.md

 Welcome folks :penguin:
+- 🤖 I'm a PLC programmer with 4 years of industry experience.
-- 👀 I’m interested in Game Development :space_invader: :video_game:
+- 👀 I’m interested in Machine Learing, Software Engineering and Digital Twin.
-- 🌱 I’m currently learning C#, Python, SQL.
+- 🌱 I’m currently learning C#, Python, NVIDIA Omniverse, Siemens Tecnomatix and InfluxDB.
 - 📫 How to reach me wiktohr99@gmail.com

 <!---